• Skip to primary navigation

 Another difference is the serving style - avocado salsa is often served as a topping for tacos, nachos, or grilled meats, while guacamole is traditionally served as a dip with chips or alongside Mexican dishes.

-Both avocado salsa and guacamole feature the rich and creamy texture of avocados, but offer different flavor profiles and uses in cooking.
+Both avocado salsa and guacamole feature the creamy texture of avocados, but offer different flavors and uses in cooking.

 Avocado-based dips are our jam.
 Seriously, who can resist?